 Davenport’s College of Urban Education specifically focuses on the preparation and development of professionals serving urban schools.
 Its programs foster the development of relationships, knowledge and skills that lead to highly effective teaching and leadership.
-The college’s "on-the-job" training method prepares teachers to differentiate their instruction to reach all children, especially those most at risk for failures such as children with disabilities, limited English language learners, and children from low-income homes.
+The college’s "on-the-job" training method prepares teachers to differentiate their instruction to reach all children, especially those from underrepresented and underserved communities.

 The College of Education follows the principals recommended by the Blue Ribbon Panel on Clinical Preparation and Partnerships prepared by NCATE and released in the report, Transforming Teacher Education through Clinical Practice: A National Strategy to Prepare Effective Teachers for Improved Student Learning in 2010.
 These principles were later reinforced by the newly released standards of the Council for the Accreditation of Educator Preparation (CAEP), and directly address closing "the gap between how teachers are prepared and what schools need."
 The recommended design principles for clinically-based programs and strategies that are incorporated in the College of Urban Education’s academic include:

 - Clinical preparation integrated throughout every facet of teacher education in a dynamic way.

 - A candidate's progress and the elements of a preparation program are continuously assessed on the basis of data.